Turturicarv2/MobileApp/README.md

 # Mobile Application Development
-Each folder will contain code results from an assignment.
+Each folder will contain code results from different assignments.